mori-b/aioconnectors/README.md

 transport\_json will contain a with\_file key if a file has been received, more details in 5-.
 -data is the message data bytes.
 It is always bytes, so if it was originally sent as a json or a string, you'll have to convert it back by yourself.
 -binary is an optional binary message (or None).
 -reuse_uds_path is false by default, preventing multiple listeners of same message type.
 In case it raises an exception even with a single listener, you might want to find and delete an old uds\_path\_receive\_from\_connector file specified in the exception.
+-if you send a message using send\_message(await\_response=True), the response value is the expected response message : so in that case the response message is not received by the start\_waiting\_for\_messages task.

 ### 4.More details about the ConnectorManager and ConnectorAPI arguments.